Valkyr-JS/StashPluginTemplate/README.md

 ## First steps

 1. Run `npm install` to install dependencies.
+2. Update the `pluginID` in `webpack.common.js`.
-2. Update `./src/source.yml` with your plugin details.
+3. Update `./src/source.yml` with your plugin details.
-3. Update the `pluginID` in `webpack.common.js`.
+4. Delete the `settings` section from `./src/source.yml` if you don't plan to allow your user to configure the plugin.

 ## Scripts